florentgiovannone/SEB-Project-3-front-end/README.md

 ## Build Code Process
 Dinul and I initiated the project by seting up the MVC structure and the react framework.
-We were particulary proud of the add wine to cave function for both front and back end and the change password functionallity which gave added value to the final product
+We were particulary proud of the add wine to cave function for both front and back end and the change password functionallity which added value to the final product.

 Highlights of our collaboration include:

 - **WinesList:** A component for displaying Wines.
 - **WinesCard:** A page component for detailed wines information.
-- **API Integration:** Utilized `fetch` to retrieve wine data from MongoDB.
+- **API Integration:** Utilised `fetch` to retrieve wine data from MongoDB.
 - **State Management:** Employed React hooks (`useState`, `useEffect`) for efficient data management and fetching.
 - **ChangePassword:** A function to give the user the possibility to change password
 - **AddWine:** A function to favourite wines.